University of Oregon: Academics

 As of 2024, UO offered 420 degree programs.
 The UO student body is composed of students from all 50 of the United States, the District of Columbia, four U.S. territories, and 91 countries around the world.
-As of Fall 2023, Pre-Business Administration was the most popular undergraduate major at UO (9.8% of all majors), followed by Psychology (9.3%), Pre-Business Administration (8.4%), Human Physiology (5.2%), Economics (4.8%) and Political Science (3.5%).
+As of Fall 2025, Pre-Business Administration was the most popular undergraduate major at UO (11.1% of all majors), followed by Psychology (9.3%), Business Administration (8.5%), Human Physiology (5.6%), and Journalism: Advertising (3.9%).

 The University of Oregon is organized into nine colleges and schools.
 UO's College of Arts and Sciences covers a large array of departments in the arts and sciences.
 The School of Global Studies and Languages is embedded within CAS.
 The Charles H. Lundquist College of Business was founded in 1884 and offers courses in fields such as accounting, decision sciences, entrepreneurship, finance, management, and marketing.
 The School of Accounting was established in 2017 to oversee the accounting program.

 The College of Design was founded by Ellis F. Lawrence in 1914.
 The college offers undergraduate and graduate degrees in design and policy related fields.
 The college was known as the School of Allied Arts and Architecture and was renamed in 2017.
 The college is divided into three schools: School of Architecture & Environment, School of Art + Design, and the School of Planning, Public Policy and Management.

 The College of Education was established in 1910 as the School of Education.
 The Robert D. Clark Honors College is a small honors college intended to complement the majors in place at the university by joining select students and faculty for a low student-to-teacher ratio (25:1 maximum).
 The School of Journalism and Communication is one of the oldest journalism schools in the United States; it began as a department in 1912 and became a professional school in 1916.
 The SOJC is located in Allen Hall on the University of Oregon's Eugene campus.
 The School of Law was formed in 1884 in Portland and moved to Eugene in early 1915.
 The School of Music and Dance was initially just the Department of Music in 1886, and developed into the School of Music in 1900.

 The University of Oregon Medical School was founded in 1887 in Portland and merged with Willamette University's program in 1913.
 However, in 1974 it became an independent institution.
 It is now known as Oregon Health & Science University.